brodbeck-m/dolfinx_eqlb/README.md

 cd ./root/dolfinx_eqlb/python/demo/elasticity
 python3 demo_reconstruction.py
 ```

+Further information on the python-interface of dolfinx_eqlb are provided in the [documentation](#documentation) or demonstrated in [further examples](https://github.com/brodbeck-m/dolfinx_eqlb/tree/main/python/demo).

 # <a id="documentation"></a> Documentation
 Flux equilibration can either be used to improve the accuracy of dual quantity - e.g. the flux for a Poisson or heat equation or the stress in elasticity - by a post-processing step or as a basis for a-posteriori error estimation.
 Incorporating equilibration into a solution procedure required the following four steps: